ElsevierSoftwareX/SOFTX_2019_370/README.md

 ### Step 4: Test

 Test data is included in this repository.
-Running the following command should produce meaningful output saved in out.txt:
+Running the following command should produce meaningful output saved in `results.mzML`:

 ```
 cd $HOME/code/HiTIME-CPP/data